 We all have a role to play in helping to conserve water.
-Learn what you can do cut back on water use and potentially save a few dollars along the way!
+Learn what you can do cut back on water use and potentially save money along the way.

 Watch how this Hayward resident cut her water bill by using the City's rebate programs:

 The City offers water conserving showerheads and faucet aerators at no cost to Hayward water customers.
 Learn how to get yours.

 Rebates for your Home